mageni/mageni/README.md

 - Security Audits
 - IoT, OT, and SCADA Security Testing
 - Hardening Testing

+## How Mageni can help you?
+Mageni can help you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.

+## Benefits of Mageni
+Mageni will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and data breaches.

 ## Mission
 Mageni's mission is to make your life more enjoyable, productive, and peaceful by providing you with a wonderful vulnerability management platform that eases for you the vulenerability management lifecycle.